 As one by one my brothers and I grew up and left home, big wheels of skillet bread were practical only when there was company, or on the rare occasion when all three of us came home with our families.
 And on top of that, my father found out he was allergic to corn.
 To keep him happy, Mama created a plausible imitation cornbread by substituting dry cream of wheat for cornmeal, but it worked best baked in a muffin tin.
 So, for the last thirty or so years, that's how she baked both Dad's substitute and the real cornbread she made for herself and for whoever happened to be visiting.

-The muffin tin was aluminum, not cast iron, so to give the bread a crisp, rich crust, she greased the underside of the tin along with the wells and let it gradually develop a nice deep-brown coating on its underside.
+The muffin tin was aluminum, not cast iron, so to give the bread a crisp, richly-browned crust, she greased the underside of the tin along with the wells and let it gradually develop a nice deep-brown coating on its underside.

 Now that I'm cooking for just two most of the time, I rarely bake cakes of skillet cornbread either, but more often than not make cornsticks.
 When I'm really missing Mama and needing comfort, however, only corn muffins will do.
 The six-well tin I have is the one she gave me when I left home forty years ago, and until recently had rarely been used, so it's not seasoned and richly browned like hers.
 The bread it produces isn't quite up to her standard yet, but I'm greasing the underside regularly, so it's getting there, and every batch gets closer.